shaleshi/gittraining/README.txt

 What buildout is

 A buildout is a description of a set of parts and software to create and assemble them.
-“Buildout” is often used informally to mean an installed system based on such a description.
-In this document, “buildout” refers to the Python package zc.buildout, which follows recipes to retrieve Python packages from various repositories and install them on your machine.
+“Buildout”

+if pypi goes down better to create the pypi-server

 What Buildout is not